privacyidea/privacyidea-credential-provider/doc/installation.rst

 Authentication System.
 The installation and setup of this backend is covered in another documentation [#privacyideaSetup]_.

-Ask the company Netknights to get an evaluation version of the privacyIDEA Credential Provider [#contact]_.
+Ask the company NetKnights to get an evaluation version of the privacyIDEA Credential Provider [#contact]_.

 MSI package